Borg-Warner Trophy: Baby Borg

 Trophy replicas; the award on the left was given to winners from 1936 to 1987.
 The award in the center is the current trophy replica presented to the winning driver.

 2018 Indianapolis 500 winner Will Power with Roger Penske holding Baby Borgs.

 The actual perpetual trophy is not given to the winner; it remains at the Indianapolis Motor Speedway Museum on the grounds of the Indianapolis Motor Speedway.
 The winning drivers since 1988 have been presented with an 18 in tall free-standing replica of the trophy, sitting on a beveled square base.
-Officially titled the "Indianapolis 500 Champion Driver's Trophy,", it has been affectionately nicknamed the "Baby Borg."
+Officially titled the "Indianapolis 500 Champion Driver's Trophy", it has been affectionately nicknamed the "Baby Borg".
 The Baby Borg is typically presented the following January at a Speedway reception or sometimes at the North American International Auto Show in Detroit, near trophy sponsor BorgWarner's headquarters.

 Starting with the 1997 race, a second Baby Borg was added, presented to the winning car owner(s), officially named the "Indianapolis 500 Champion Owner's Trophy".
 The owner's trophy is nearly identical to the driver's trophy, except it is mounted upon a round base.
 Multiple owner's trophies are presented if there are co-owners to the winning team.

 The bas-relief likenesses from the main trophy are not replicated on the Baby Borgs, nor is the cylindrical base of the main trophy (the first of which was added in 1986).
 In some years, a duplicate of the sculpted likeness of the winner has been affixed to the beveled base of the driver's Baby Borg trophy.
 The driver's trophy can be lifted from its base if desired.

-Prior to 1988, winners received an 24 in upright model of the trophy mounted on a walnut plaque.
+Prior to 1988, winners received a 24 in upright model of the trophy mounted on a walnut plaque.
 Since then, some pre-1988 winners have been presented with the newer Baby Borg version.
 In 2011, race winner Dan Wheldon was fatally injured before he received his Baby Borg.
 His widow Susie accepted the trophy in his honor.